 Reducing Stress to Sleep Well at Night

-According to the Anxiety and Depression Association of America, seven out of ten adults experience stress of some kind every day.
-One-third of those adults experience persistent stress or anxiety, and seven out of ten claim that it affects their ability to sleep well.
+According to the Anxiety and Depression Association of America, seven out of ten adults experience some stress every day.
+One-third of those adults experience persistent stress or anxiety, and seven out of ten claims that it affects their ability to sleep well.

 When your body is in a state that is ready for action, it’s used as a defense mechanism.
-However, you’re trying to defend yourself against the stressors of your mind which isn’t always easy.
+However, you’re trying to defend yourself against the stressors of your mind which may not be easy.

 Getting better sleep starts with reducing stress levels throughout your day.
 There are also several techniques you can add to your routine to help you relax and sleep better.

 Ways to Minimize Stress during the Day

 Whether it’s work, family, hobbies, or a little bit of everything, every day can add to your level of stress.
 Sometimes, it is unavoidable.
 But, managing it in certain ways can be helpful.
 Not only will these habits allow you to sleep better, but you may see other health improvements, too.
 Try these tips to reduce your stress throughout the day: